devops329/devops/instruction/grafanaLogging/grafanaLogging.md

 This should create a new panel on your dashboard.
 Configure the panel as you would like and then save the dashboard.

-You can stop your curl command from generated logs by directly calling the Grafana logging endpoint because you are now going generate them with code.
+You can stop your curl command from generating logs by directly calling the Grafana logging endpoint, because you are now going to generate them with code.

 ## Sending logs from code

-In order to demonstrate how to generate logs from you code we need a simple Express service.
+In order to demonstrate how to generate logs from your code, we need a simple Express service.
 Create the service by doing the following.

 1. Open your command console.
 1. Execute the commends: